La5te2/ChessAI/Melano.md

 - $\ell_\theta(s,i)$ denotes the Policy logit assigned to action index $i$.
 - $P_\theta(a\mid s)$ denotes the Policy probability assigned to legal move $a$.
 - $V_\theta(s)\in[-1,1]$ denotes the evaluation of $s$ from the perspective of the side to move.
-- $C$ denotes the embedding width selected by `--channels`.
+- $C$ denotes the embedding width.
-- $B$ denotes the number of geometry-attention blocks selected by `--blocks`.
+- $B$ denotes the number of geometry-attention blocks.

 ## 2. State and Action Encoding